An Internship program that offers everything a Tea Lover could ask for!

 Kyoto Obubu Tea Farms is an agricultural social enterprise.
 This means we don’t just work for profit – we want to use our tea to contribute to society.
 We want to spread our passion for tea around the world and we believe through internships we can do this.

-We have previously accepted interns through university programs, through a desire to expand their own tea shops and businesses, through a passion to learn about tea, as well as interns coming for their own desire for work experience.
+We have previously accepted also interns through university programs, through a desire to expand their own tea shops and businesses, through a passion to learn about tea, as well as interns coming for their own desire for work experience.
 The interns coming to us through university or college use their time with Obubu to complete degree requirements.

 We work with the University of Cha (tea) with our colleagues teaching professional classes about tea, therefore you can expect a good introduction to tea culture.
 Indeed, simply being involved with the employee’s, farmers, and lifestyle of Obubu will increase your tea know-how.

-Description of the Internship position
+Description of the intern position

-You’ll be primarily in the Obubu Office managing the English operations of Obubu.
+You will be working Monday through Friday from 9am to 6pm with a one hour lunch break.
+You will be primarily in the Obubu Office managing the English operations of Obubu.
 This includes overseeing the wholesale program (everything from administration, development, packing, shipping, marketing, etc), hosting Tea Tours and Events, managing this very website, tackling Obubu’s non-profit (ITFA) and bringing it to fruition, and following your own ideas and ambitions to help expand Obubu.
 To fill this position, we’re looking for individuals with the following experience and knowledge.